• Twitter

 Social Care Provision

-Our specialist social workers are embedded in Local Authorities and provide support in cases where FGM, Breast Flattening or Child Abuse Linked to Faith or Belief are a concern.
-This can range from advice and guidance to frontline professionals, to child protection proceedings and applications for FGM Protection Orders.
+Our specialist social workers are embedded within Local Authorities and provide support in cases where FGM, Breast Flattening, or Spirit Possession, Witchcraft, and Ritualistic Abuse is a concern.
+This can range from providing advice and guidance to frontline professionals, to assisting with child protection proceedings and applications for FGM Protection Orders.

 Community Engagement